Ngina Kenyatta: Biography

 In the 1970s, she and other high-level government officials were allegedly involved in an ivory-smuggling ring which transported tusks out of the country in the state private airliner.
 A May 1975 edition of New Scientist cited her as one of Kenya's "ivory queens" but also asserted they could not be completely certain that these claims were true.
 However, New Scientist claimed that there was now documentary proof that at least one member of Kenya's royal family had shipped over six tons of ivory to Red China.

-Mama Ngina became a Roman Catholic, and was known to attend Mass every Sunday in the Catholic mission with some of their children.
+Mama Ngìna became a Roman Catholic, and was known to attend Mass every Sunday in the Catholic mission with some of their children.
 She also became one of the richest individuals in Kenya, owning plantations, ranches, and hotels.

 In October 2021, the Pandora Papers revealed that she bequeathed part of her fortune in 2017.
 She and her son Uhuru were unmasked as Client 13173 by the Pandora Papers.
 The report stated that the Kenyatta family had offshore investments including a company with assets worth at least $30 million.

 Family

-Jomo Kenyatta married four wives, Wahu Kenyatta, Edna Clarke, Grace Wanjiku, and Ngina Kenyatta.
-With Wahu, Kenyatta had Peter Muigai Kenyatta (1920-1979) and Margaret Rose Wambui (1928–2017).
+Jomo Kenyatta married four wives, Wahu Kenyatta, Edna Clarke, Grace Wanjiku, and Ngìna Kenyatta.
+With Wahu, Kenyatta had Peter Mūigai Kenyatta (1920-1979) and Margaret Rose Wambūi (1928–2017).
 Edna's only child was Peter Magan Kenyatta.
-Grace passed away giving birth to her only child, Jane "Jeni" Gecaga (1950–).
+Grace died giving birth to her only child, Jane "Jeni" Gecaga (1950–).

-Ngina's children include Kristina Wambui Pratt (1952–), Uhuru Kenyatta, Anna Nyokabi Muthama, and Muhoho Kenyatta.
-Uhuru Kenyatta unsuccessfully ran for president as President Moi's preferred successor in 2002 and is today Kenya's fourth President.
-Muhoho Kenyatta runs the family's vast business but lives out of the public limelight.
-During Jomo Kenyatta's exile at Lodwar and Maralal, Ngina stayed with him, as did their daughters, Jane and Wamboi.
-Mama Ngina is step-mother to Kenyatta's other three children, two by his first wife and one by the second.
+Ngìna's children include Kristina Wambūi Pratt (1952–), Uhuru Kenyatta, Anna Nyokabi Muthama, and Muhoho Kenyatta.
+Uhuru Kenyatta unsuccessfully ran for president as President Moi's preferred successor in 2002 and became Kenya's fourth President.
+Mūhoho Kenyatta runs the family's vast business but lives out of the public limelight.
+During Jomo Kenyatta's exile at Lodwar and Maralal, Ngìna stayed with him, as did their daughters, Jane and Wambūi.
+Mama Ngìna is step-mother to Kenyatta's other three children, two by his first wife and one by the second.

-Monsignor George Muhoho, Roman Catholic chaplain at University of Nairobi, is one of her brothers.
+Monsignor George Muhoho, Roman Catholic chaplain at the University of Nairobi, is one of her brothers.